 The bigger picture

 If you are in control of your finances, then consider using your tax refund to evaluate your long term financial goals.
-If you stick to smart budgeting and allocate the right amount of money to spend, you can reap the financial rewards in the future.
-Long term investments opportunities such as purchasing an investment property or shares, can help you set up your future.
-Use your tax refund to contribute towards this cause.
+If you stick to smart budgeting and allocate the right amount of money to spend you can reap the financial rewards in the future.
+Consider using your tax refund to start the step towards purchasing an investment property or investing a share portfolio.